 Under federal law, long-term care premiums may not be taken on a pre-tax basis.

 Mutual of Omaha offers long-term care insurance (LTCi) to new enrollees.
 For questions about new and existing Mutual of Omaha policies, contact:

 HealthChoice Insurance Solutions - Long-Term Care

 583 D'Onofrio Drive, Suite 101

 Madison, WI 53719

 Other long-term care insurance policies were previously offered through United of Omaha, Transamerica and John Hancock.
-You may not enroll in these plans at this time but if you have an existing policy and have questions about your coverage, you may contact the carrier directly.
+You may no longer enroll with these insurance carriers; however, if you have an existing policy and have questions about your coverage, you should contact the carrier directly.

-For additional information on the long-term care program click here.
+For additional information on long-term care insurance, click here.

 Every effort has been made to ensure this information is current and correct.
 Information on this page does not guarantee enrollment, benefits and/or the ability to make changes to your benefits.